OsmanAlec/Anterric/README.md

 - Inspired by *Hollow Knight*, *Ori and the Blind Forest*, *Dead Cells*, and *Cult of the Lamb*.
 - Game developed in **Godot 4** using **GDScript**.
 - **Pixelorama** was used for sprite and animation design.
-- Original soundtrack composed specifically for the game.
+- Original soundtrack composed specifically for the game using beepbox, a browser-based retro DAW.

 ---